wentzeld/documentation/docs/Oracle Jobs/Job Types/direct_request.md

 ## Examples

+### Get > Uint256 Job

+Let's assume that a user makes a request to an oracle to call a public API, retrieve a number from the response, remove any decimals and return _uint256_.

+- The smart contract example can be found [here](/docs/single-word-response/).
+- The job spec example can be found [here](/docs/direct-request-get-uint256/).

 ### Get > String Job

 Let's assume that a user makes a request to an oracle and would like to fetch a _string_ from the response.